TheCyberArcher/Archlinux-Privacy/README.md

 <br />

->This script is a variation of the original script dedicated to EndeavourOS for more details and the full tutorial, go [here](https://github.com/TheCyberArcher/EndeavourOS-Privacy).
+>This script is a variation, with light DE, of the original script dedicated to EndeavourOS for more details and the full tutorial, go [here](https://github.com/TheCyberArcher/EndeavourOS-Privacy).

 <br />